-Consc olidated In thousands of AUD 2011 2010 Guarantees (i) The consolidated entity provided bank guarantees to the Department of Mineral Resource NSW as a condition of continuation of mining and exploration licenses s 26,079 20,790 (ii) The consolidated entity provided bank guarantees to Rail Infrastructure Corporation 38,622 38,622 (iii) The consolidated entity provided bank guarantees to the Roads and Traffic Authority of NSW 400 1,650 (iv) The consolidated entity provided bank guarantees to Newcastle Coal Infrastructure Group 16,920 16,920 (v) The consolidated entity provided bank guarantees to Port Waratah Coal Services Limited 6,754 6,754 (vi) The consolidated entity provided bank guarantees to Peabody Coal Trade International Ltd - I 5,866 (vii) The consolidated entity provided bank guarantees to Jones Lang LeSalle 82 - 88,857 90,602
+In thousands of AUD Consolidated 2011 2010 Guarantees (i) The consolidated entity provided bank guarantees to the Department of Mineral Resources NSW as a condition of continuation of mining and exploration licenses.
+26,079 20,790 (ii) The consolidated entity provided bank guarantees to Rail Infrastructure Corporation.
+38,622 38,622 (iii) The consolidated entity provided bank guarantees to the Roads and Traffic Authority of NSW.
+400 1,650 (iv) The consolidated entity provided bank guarantees to New castle Coal Infrastructure Group.
+16,920 16,920 (v) The consolidated entity provided bank guarantees to Port Waratah Coal Services Limited.
+6,754 6,754 (vi) The consolidated entity provided bank guarantees to Peabody Coal Trade International Ltd. - 5,866 (vii) The consolidated entity provided bank guarantees to Jones Lang LeSalle 82 - 88,857 90,602

-Take-or-Pay commitments
+Take or Pay Commitments